 In addition to fixed salary, the CEO and other senior executives may, according to separate agreements, receive variable salary when fulfilling agreed performance criteria.
 Any variable salary shall consist of an annual variable cash salary and may amount to a maximum of 40 percent of the fixed annual salary.
 The variable salary shall be linked to one or several predetermined and measurable criteria, which can be financial, such as consolidated earnings growth, profitability and cash flow, or non-financial, such as individual goals designed to promote the Company's business strategy and long-term interests.
 Because the goals link the senior executives' remuneration to the Company's earnings, they promote implementation of the Company's business strategy, long-term interests and competitiveness.
 The terms and bases of calculation for variable remuneration shall be determined annually.
-The satisfaction of criteria for awarding variable cash remuneration shall be measured over a period of one year.
-The extent to which the criteria for awarding variable cash remuneration has been satisfied shall be determined when the measurement period has ended.
+The satisfaction of criteria for awarding variable cash remuneration has been satisfied shall be determined when the measurement period has ended.
 The Board is responsible for the evaluation so far as it concerns variable remuneration to the CEO.
 For variable cash remuneration to other senior executives, the CEO is responsible for the evaluation.
 For financial objectives, the evaluation shall be based on the latest financial information made public by the Company.
 The terms for variable remuneration shall be designed so that the Board of Directors, under exceptional financial conditions, may limit or refuse to pay variable remuneration if such a measure is deemed reasonable.